Ahmed-Ali/Cucumberish/README.md

         5. Open the target Build Settings and set the value of "Objective-C Bridging Header" to be ${SRCROOT}/${TARGET_NAME}/bridging-header.h
         6. In the bridge header file that Xcode created for you in the first step above, add the following import:
             ```Objective-C

             #import "Cucumberish.h"
             ```
 6. Only in case the name of folder that contains your test target files is different than the test target name, set the value of the Cucumberish property testTargetFolderName to the correct folder name.

-And that's!
+And that's it!
 You are ready to get started!

 # Getting started
 Now you have Cucumberish in place and you followed all the installation and post-installation instructions; it is time to write your first simple feature and scenario in just a few more steps!